How to Put On a Condom (Like a Boss)

 Condoms are not invincible, and they don’t last forever.
 Before opening one up, make sure that it isn’t damaged or expired.
 An expired or damaged condom is not effective, so throw it away!

 For example, that condom you’ve had in your wallet for the past 6 months is probably looking a little worse for wear.
-It may have been torn or punctured, which puts you at risk of baby.
+It may have been torn or punctured.
 Check the edges for rips and feel the packaging to see if it’s no longer air-tight (it means the seal has been broken).

 2. Rip that Bad Boy Open

 Open your condom with your fingers along the serrated edge of the wrapper.
 This is the ONLY way you should open a condom.
 Don’t open it with your teeth and NEVER open it with a sharp object like scissors.
-You might puncture the condom, which is a great way to end up at Walmart in a year taking family photos with your newborn and that girl you met on Tinder.
+You might puncture the condom.

 3. Make Sure the Condom is Right-Side Up